steven-schattenberg-itential/helm-charts/README.md

         └── custom-adapter2
 ```
 This will be correctly translated inside the container to the appropriate directories for IAP to understand.

+### How to add TLS/SSL certificates to the container
+To add additional TLS or SSL certificates to the container created by Kubernetes, add any certificates to the `files/certificates` directory in either the IAP or IAG projects.
+Any certificates that are placed in that directory will be added to the container at `/etc/ssl/certs`.

 ## Itential Automation Gateway (IAG)
 The application is installed using a Kubernetes statefulset.
 It also includes persistent volume claims, ingress, and other Kubernetes objects suitable to run the application.